 - Andrew Fedor, Ph.D. - Clinical Neuropsychologist, Courage Kenny Rehabilitation Institute, Alina Health

 - Rachel Galioto, Ph.D. – Assistant Professor, Cleveland Clinic Lerner College of Medicine of Case Western Reserve University; Staff Neuropsychologist, Department of Psychology and Psychiatry, Neurological Institute, Cleveland Clinic Foundation

 - Sarah Garcia, Ph.D. - Assistant Professor of Psychology, Stetson University

 - Ryan Marek, Ph.D. – Assistant Professor at Sam Houston State University

 - Lindsay Miller, Ph.D. - Assistant Professor, Department of Neurology, Case Western Reserve School of Medicine; Clinical Neuropsychologist, University Hospitals Cleveland Medical Center

 - Jesica Kalmbach, Ph.D. - Staff Psychologist, Ann Arbor VA

-- Anthony Tarescavage, Ph.D. - Assistant Professor of Psychology, John Carroll University
+- Anthony Tarescavage, Ph.D. - Associate Professor of Psychology, John Carroll University